swiss-territorial-data-lab/proj-rooftops/README.md

 ### Script description

-1. `generate_tiles.py`: generates custom tiles of the roof extent
+1. `generate_tiles.py`: generates custom tiles of the roof extent;
 2. `segment_images.py`: creates detection masks and vectorize them.
 Images are segmented using [segment-geospatial](https://github.com/opengeos/segment-geospatial) which provides a practical framework for using [SAM](https://github.com/facebookresearch/segment-anything) (Segment-Anything Model) with georeferenced data.
-3. `produce_vector_layer.py`: filters the vector layer for each building and aggregates all layers into a single one (detected objects)
+3. `produce_vector_layer.py`: filters the vector layer for each building and aggregates all layers into a single one (detected objects);
-4. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections
+4. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections;
+5. `assess_area.py`: calculates the free and occupied surface of each EGID and compare it with the ground truth;
-5. `optimize_hyperparameters.py`: optimizes SAM hyperparameters to maximize the desired metrics (f1-score, median IoU, precision, recall,...).
-Based on the [Oputna](https://optuna.org/) framework
+6. `optimize_hyperparameters.py`: optimizes SAM hyperparameters to maximize the desired metrics (f1-score, median IoU, precision, recall,...).
+Based on the [Oputna](https://optuna.org/) framework.

 ### Workflow